 As for bacon, this is where things get a little more tricky.
 Bacon is highly processed.
 It is smoked, cured with sugar, salt or chemical preservatives.
 Bacon that can be considered real food is hard to find in the UK.
 If like me, you’re not quite ready to give it up completely, Artisan Finnebrogue Naked Bacon is probably our best option when buying from UK Supermarkets.
 This brand has a nitrate-free, grass-fed, sugar-free option.

-Off the shelf Mayonnaise and Ketchup tend to have a large quantity of sugar and unhealthy fats.
+The off the shelf versions of Mayonnaise and Ketchup tend to have large quantities of sugar and unhealthy fats.
 But, I understand that you can’t be making homemade versions of this stuff every time you want to fill a sandwich.
 I mean, who’s got the time?
 I get it!

 By using a sharp cheese (like a mature cheddar), you won’t need as much to get that cheesy hit of flavour.
 Will you get that infamous cheese pull?
 Well, no!
 But that’s not what a club sandwich is all about.
 It’s more about balance amongst the combination of flavours, and because of that, a sharp cheddar works perfectly.